 Cinderella’s Royal Table

 Another one that will have Disney Princess, and Disney Castle fans, in an uproar, we are not including Cinderella’s Royal Table in this list.
 Another high-priced restaurant, we’re not terribly keen on spending $70 for Avocado Toast or getting pictures of the Disney Princesses against a background filled with dining families.
 That said, this restaurant doesn’t make the list for lots of good reasons.
 Read the Breakfast at Cinderella’s Royal Table Review for details.

 Walt Disney World Table Service Restaurant Cost

 You’d be surprised that the Best Table Service Restaurants at Disney World don’t actually cost that much!
-In fact, some of them are only just slightly more expensive than a quick service meal!
+In fact, some of the good sit-down restaurants at Disney are only slightly more expensive than a quick-service meal!
+Often between $20-$40 a plate, these restaurants have a variety of entrees including pasta, chicken, steak, and flatbreads to match whatever your budget.
+While this is much cheaper than Disney Character Dining, keep in mind that at those restaurants you’re paying for the characters more than the buffet.
 If you’re headed to Walt Disney World on a budget, and who isn’t, check out the Top 10 Best Disney Restaurants on a Budget at Walt Disney World.

 Hopefully, this list has given you a good idea of some underrated restaurants at Walt Disney World that are completely worth your time and money.
 We love finding the best places to eat at Disney, and this is our tried and true list of good sit-down restaurants at Disney World on a budget.
 Be sure to check out all our Disney restaurant reviews on the blog for more ideas on where to eat your next meal.